Carbon 60 Australia | C60 Oil

 What is it?

-Carbon-60, commonly known as C60 or buckminsterfullerene, fullerene-60 and Bucky Balls are one of the most ground breaking discoveries of the late 20th century.
+Carbon 60, commonly known as C60 or buckminsterfullerene, fullerene-60 and Bucky Balls, is one of the most ground breaking discoveries of the late 20th century.
 Its discovery was awarded the Nobel Prize for Chemistry in 1996 1.

-This distinctive shape is what gives C60 all of its remarkable properties, including being resistant to radiation, chemical corrosion and breakage under high pressure.
+This distinctive shape is what gives Carbon 60 all of its remarkable properties, including being resistant to radiation, chemical corrosion and breakage under high pressure.
 They are small enough to move through cell membranes and sit between woven strands of DNA.
 2

-Research studies let assume that C60 molecules are able to penetrate the mitochondria membrane and bond with free radicals, facilitating their excretion as cellular waste 6.
+Research studies have found that C60 molecules are able to penetrate the mitochondria membrane and bond with free radicals, facilitating their excretion as cellular waste 6.

 What is a Free Radical and how are they caused?